 A limited company is a separate legal entity that you can form to run your business – even if you’re a one-person business.
 As a director, you’re responsible for any legal and financial decisions the company makes.
 The company’s assets and liabilities are completely separate from your own personal finances.

-If you decide to set up your own limited company, you’ll be a director and shareholder of the business.
+If you decide to set up your own limited company, you’ll be a director and a shareholder of the business.
 You can be paid a salary and/or dividends from the company’s available profits.
 The company must make various annual returns and file annual accounts with statutory bodies such as Companies House and HMRC.
 It’s your responsibility as a director of the company to ensure this happens.
+There are a number of other deadlines and responsibilities that we explain in our handy article.

 Umbrella companies act as intermediaries between contractors, their employment agency and the end client.
 The umbrella company deals with a lot of the administrative side of things, particularly in relation to tax and payroll; you’re an employee of the umbrella company.